algorealmInc/SwarmNL/research.md

   The interval (in seconds) between synchronization attempts for data in the buffer.
 This ensures efficient utilization of network resources while maintaining data freshness.

 - **`consistency_model`**
-  Defines the level of consistency required for data replication.
+  Defines the level of consistency required for data replication and the behaviour to ensure it.
 This must be uniform across all nodes in the replication network to prevent inconsistent or undefined behavior.

 - **`data_aging_period`**
   The waiting period (in seconds) after data is saved into the buffer before it is eligible for synchronization.
 This allows for additional processing or validations if needed.